ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingTurbojetBasicABProp.rst

 IAdvancedFixedWingTurbojetBasicABProp
 =====================================

-.. py:class:: IAdvancedFixedWingTurbojetBasicABProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingTurbojetBasicABProp

    object

    Interface used to access the options for the Turbojet - Basic w/AB (Thermodynamic) powerplant strategy in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingTurbojetBasicABProp

 Overview
 --------